mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 * Someone else does the legwork handling the presentation and communications with the client

 CONS:
- * Most of the time, the "resource" has very little lattitude to define the terms of the arrangement.
+ * Most of the time, the "resource" has very little latitude to define the terms of the arrangement.

- The three parties, the client, the recruiter and "the talent" carry different weight in those decisions, and the order goes like this:
+ The three parties, the client, the recruiter and "the resource" carry different weight in those decisions, and the order goes like this:

 1) the client
 2) the staffing agency